pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/👥👍 Domain Trusts/👍 Domain Trust.md

     # 📜 nation-2.com
     - Domain: nation-1.org # trusts the 1st nation.
     ```
-    `any-graph.com` may monitor changes in the existing [Trust 👍](<👍 Domain Trust.md>) path between the two banks, checking for changes like:
+    `any-graph.dom` may monitor changes in the existing [Trust 👍](<👍 Domain Trust.md>) path between the two banks, checking for changes like:
     * `nation-1.org` removing a [Trust 👍](<👍 Domain Trust.md>)  to `bank-of-nation-1.com`, or
     * `nation-1.org` removing a [Trust 👍](<👍 Domain Trust.md>) to `nation-2.org`.